kenanmorani/COVID-19Deployment/README.md

 * The deployment is attempted through a local host.

 ## Please Note: </br>
 * You would need the saved model ('.h5') file to be able to replicate the code.
-The saved model is large in size.
 * If you wish to help, please send me an email to request the saved model.